jerrashi/MPCS51030-Assignment-4/README.md

 ✅ Add a UIGestureRecognizer to each piece so the user can drag them around the screen
 ✅ Create a UIView subclass called InfoView and add a label and button
 ✅ Add rounded corners, a border color, and aborder width to the InfoView view by overriding awakeFromNib() and CALayer.
+✅ Add info button.
+When user taps, update infoView text to instructions and animate infoView to move from offscreen to center of screen.
+✅ When user taps "OK" button in infoVoew, animate infoView to from center of screen to offscreen.
+Reset the infoView to above screen to reset for future animations.

 🌟 Bonus Features:
 ❌ .